cse264/final-project-f24-nje225/README.md

 ##### User Accounts and Roles:
 Users can leave reviews, rate bathrooms, and view locations on the map, while Admins can manage content, flag inappropriate reviews, and approve or remove bathroom locations.
 ##### Database Integration:
-We’ll use PostgreSQL as our database to store user information, bathroom locations, reviews, and ratings.
+We use PostgreSQL as our database to store user information, bathroom locations, reviews, and ratings.
 ##### Interactive UI:
-The website will feature an interactive map where users can view and select bathrooms.
+The website features an interactive map where users can view and select bathrooms.
 Users can click on specific bathroom icons to see ratings, reviews, and other details.
 ##### New Library/Framework Usage:
 We use Mapbox to embed a map interface and display locations of bathrooms across Lehigh University.
 ##### External REST API:
-We will add a weather API into our website so that users can see the weather in the area.
+We added a weather API into our website so that users can see the weather in the area.

 ### User Story:
 ##### User